outcomesinsights/sequelizer/README.md

 ## Thanks

 - [Outcomes Insights, Inc.](http://outins.com)
-    - Many thanks for allowing me to release a portion of my work asu Open Source Software!
+    - Many thanks for allowing me to release a portion of my work as Open Source Software!
 - Jeremy Evans
     - For writing Sequel!